ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

 ## Scripts and Styles

-As demonstrated above, we can create an inline `<style>` tag for our page instead, As your application grows, you'll probably want to put JavaScript and CSS content in their own files, including the `<script>` tag for our custom element tag `<app-header></app-header>`.
+As demonstrated above, we can create an inline `<style>` tag for our page instead, As your application grows, you'll probably want to put JavaScript and CSS content in their own files.

+This includes the `<script>` tag for our custom element tag `<app-header>`:

 ```html
 <!-- src/pages/index.html -->